JuanRAlonso/JavaPrincipiante-Avanzado/README.md

 |--|
 | This repository hosts a collection of practical Java programming exercises.
 From fundamental concepts to more advanced challenges, these exercises are designed to strengthen your Java development skills.
 Use it as an educational resource to improve your understanding of common syntax, programming logic, and patterns in Java.
 Explore, learn and perfect your art of programming with this diverse set of exercises! |

-### Para el desarrollo de estos ejercicios se utilizó la herramienta de Apache NetBeans IDE 18 junto con el Servidor de GlassFish
+### Para el desarrollo de estos ejercicios se utilizó la herramienta de Apache NetBeans IDE 18 junto con el Servidor de GlassFish y el JDK 1.8